-One of the many benefits of working for hospitals in the Arabian Peninsula is that they offer lots of vacation time — the average is about five calendar weeks per year, often more.
+One of the many benefits of working for hospitals in the Arabian Peninsula is that they offer lots of vacation time — the average is about seven calendar weeks per year, often more.
 And living in the Arabian Peninsula means you're that much closer to Asia, Southeast Asia, India, Africa, Russia, and Europe than you are back home in the USA or Canada.
 Which means that you have no excuse not to take that trip you've always dreamed of.

 Pack less than you think you will need … and leave the jeans at home.